Self Reflection Notes from Author Wendy Campbell

 I hope that you enjoyed reading this book.
 I wrote it to help people like you overcome challenges and find yourself, by sharing how I overcame some of the big challenges in my life and found myself.

 Here are a few questions and notes help you face the challenges in your life with courage and resilience.

 1. What is your current challenge?

-My challenges that I talk about in this book were partly health-related and partly related to my lack of confidence in myself and my ability to deal with life without help.
+My challenges that I share in this book were partly health-related and partly related to my lack of confidence in myself and my ability to deal with life without help.
 Working to overcome both at the same time was an added challenge.

 2. How do you feel about dealing with your challenge?

 You will read or have read that I took a long time to work out what my challenges were, before I could face up to them.
 However once I worked them out, then I could take one step at a time to deal with them.
 Even then, there was always fear lurking in the background that I would fail until I truly believed that I could get through.